cg-tuwien/multistream/README.md

 Open http://localhost:8000/test.html to play with the scenes.

 In `conf.json` you can enable the `developmentMode`.
-Then you can get some functionlity which is reserved for OBS inside a normal browser window too.
+Then you can get some functionality which is reserved for OBS inside a normal browser window too.

 ## Usage
 When there are multiple sessions defined, you can select the correct session by: